JasonYuchen/seastar_playground/storage/README.md

 1. block all requests as the storage layer is being recovered
 2. parse all segments to rebuild logs and indexes
-3. truncate segments if any error occurs during recovery
-4. compact obsolete segments
+3. compact obsolete segments (Not implemented yet)
-5. ready for service
+4. ready for service

 ```text
              segment